-QfG is an externally managed investment fund and has nominated as its management company or manager Capricorn Partners ("Capricorn", "Manager" or the "Management Company").
+QfG is thus an externally managed investment fund and has nominated as its management company Capricorn Partners (hereafter "Capricorn", "Manager" or the "Management Company").
 Capricorn is an alternative investment fund manager ("AIFM"), fully licensed by the FSMA.

 The nature and extent of this extensive delegation are described in detail in the "Management Agreement" executed in April 2017,re-assessed in January 2020 and overviewed each year by the board of directors.
 The Management Agreement is enclosed herewith as Appendix 1.